Twinklebear/Twinklebear.github.io/_posts/2013-08-17-lesson-2-dont-put-everything-in-main.md

 -
 Throughout lesson 1 we had a lot of repeated code used to print out error messages that was almost the same for each error, except for some different information about which function went wrong.
-We can improve on this with a more generic error logging function that can take any `std::ostream` to write too, a message to print and will write out the message along with the error message from `SDL_GetError` to the stream.
+We can improve on this with a more generic error logging function that can take any `std::ostream` to write to, a message to print and will write out the message along with the error message from `SDL_GetError` to the stream.

 {% highlight c++ %}
 /**
 * Log an SDL error with some error message to the output stream of our choice
-* @param os The output stream to write the message too
+* @param os The output stream to write the message to
 * @param msg The error message to write, format will be msg error: SDL_GetError() */ void logSDLError(std::ostream &os, const std::string &msg){